KJM-FRM5055 – Bioanalytical Chemistry II: Advanced Separation Methods

 - 5 credits overlap with FRM9310 – Biomedical analysis (discontinued).

-Around 40 hours of lectures and approximately 15 hours of colloquia will be given intensively over a period of 11 days.
+The teaching will be given intensively over a period of 11 days, with approximately 40 hours of lectures and approximately 15 hours of colloquia.
 It is mandatory to attend the colloquia, which will focus on development of new analytical methods.
 You must have participated in at least 75 % of the colloquia before you can sit the final exam.

-Together with a fellow student (or alone if you prefer), you will present a recent scientific article that will be handed out on the course.
-The presentation has to be approved before you can attend the final exam.
+Together with a fellow student (or alone if you prefer), you will present a recent scientific article that will be handed out.
+The presentation must be approved before you can sit the final exam.